WAUthethird/quixel-megascans-scripts/README.md

 # Quixel Megascans Scripts
-A collection of Python scripts to facilitate claiming and downloading the *entire* [Quixel Megascans](https://quixel.com/) collection.
+A collection of Python scripts to facilitate downloading the *entire* [Quixel Megascans](https://quixel.com/) collection.

 # Update: January 1st, 2025
 The time has come, and you can no longer claim new assets from Quixel, or claim all Quixel assets from Fab.
 I will at some point make a script to download Fab assets, but that is a ways off as they do not _yet_ have an official API.
 You can still use the scripts here to download assets from Quixel you've already claimed/bought, but if you don't have any claimed, you are unfortunately out of luck now.